 Native fullscreen is now derived from facts, not inferred from AX element lifecycle:

 NativeFullscreenAvailability enum and the isAppFullscreenActive stored boolean were removed.
-NativeFullscreenRecord now holds only originalToken, currentToken, workspaceId, exitRequestedByCommand, and transition.WorkspaceManager.isAppFullscreenActive is a computed property derived from the records: nativeFullscreenRecordsByOriginalToken.values.contains { $0.transition == .suspended }.Native fullscreen is co-driven by two observed facts: (1) SkyLight fullscreen-space membership (SpaceTracker.reconcileNativeFullscreenWithTopology) and (2) the AX-observed focusedWindow.isFullscreen at activation (AXEventHandler).
-When a managed window enters native fullscreen its management is suspended (markNativeFullscreenSuspended) and SurfaceReconciler derives an “In macOS Full Screen” placeholder panel (NativeFullscreenPlaceholderManager); on exit the record is removed and management restored.
+NativeFullscreenRecord holds originalToken, currentToken, workspaceId, transition, and a transition generation used to reject stale deadlines.WorkspaceManager.isAppFullscreenActive is a computed property derived from the records: nativeFullscreenRecordsByOriginalToken.values.contains { $0.transition == .suspended }.Native fullscreen is co-driven by two observed facts: (1) SkyLight fullscreen-space membership (SpaceTracker.reconcileNativeFullscreenWithTopology) and (2) the AX-observed focusedWindow.isFullscreen at activation (AXEventHandler).
+Topology/inventory suspension is focus-neutral; actual AX activation or placeholder selection sets the record’s current token as the exact non-managed focus owner.
+Rekeys transfer that owner, restoring one record cannot clear another, and managed-focus confirmation or definitive owner removal clears it.
+Enter/exit requests use generation-checked, record-owned deadlines that are canceled on completion, removal, and service stop.

 Directories: Sources/OmniWM/Core/Surface/, Sources/OmniWM/Core/Border/

 The focus border is no longer an NSWindow managed by a dedicated controller.
 It is a derived surface applied by BorderSurfaceApplier, which drives a BorderWindow — a private SkyLight/CGS server-side window (created via SkyLight.createBorderWindow, drawn into a CGContext), positioned one level below the target window via transactionMoveAndOrder(.below), and registered with SurfaceCoordinator by CGS window number.
+Because that ordering is applied at CGS level 3, the border window sits above the level-0 app window it rings, and its shape is the full target rect (only the ring is painted) — so at creation it opts out of the screenshot window picker by setting the IgnoreForScreencaptureWindowSelection CGS property, which /usr/sbin/screencapture reads to skip a window and select the one beneath it.
+Without it, Cmd+Shift+4 ▸ Space selects the border instead of the focused window and captures an empty ring (#544, #150).
+The property is invisible to full-screen captures and screen recording.

 SurfaceCoordinator (a .shared singleton) is the registry of OmniWM-owned surfaces, backed by SurfaceScene.
 Beyond “exclude from tiling” it answers hit-testing (containsInteractive), ScreenCaptureKit capture-eligibility (isCaptureEligible), and focus-recovery suppression (hasFrontmostSuppressingWindow).
-The vocabulary lives in SurfaceScene.swift: SurfaceKind (border, workspaceBar, overview, nativeFullscreenPlaceholder, tabbedColumnOverlay, dragGhost, utility, quake), HitTestPolicy, CapturePolicy, and SurfacePolicy (which bundles them plus suppressesManagedFocusRecovery).
+The vocabulary lives in SurfaceScene.swift: SurfaceKind (border, workspaceBar, overview, nativeFullscreenPlaceholder, tabRail, dragGhost, utility, quake), HitTestPolicy, CapturePolicy, and SurfacePolicy (which bundles them plus suppressesManagedFocusRecovery).
 OwnedWindowRegistry (in App/) is now a thin facade over SurfaceCoordinator.shared.

 Directory: Sources/OmniWM/Core/Animation/

 SpringAnimation / SpringConfig — a closed-form damped-spring solver sampled by absolute CACurrentMediaTime. offsetBy(_:) rebases both endpoints so the world can re-anchor a viewport mid-flight.
-The named presets (niriHorizontalViewMovement, niriWindowMovement, niriWindowResize, and the snappy/balanced/gentle/reducedMotion/default aliases) are all the same critically-damped curve (dampingRatio 1.0, stiffness 800); resolvedForReduceMotion is currently a no-op.CubicAnimation — cubic-bezier easing used by the Dwindle path.AnimationDriver — owns the per-workspace viewport scroll motion only (gesture or spring).
+The named presets (niriHorizontalViewMovement, niriWindowMovement, niriWindowResize, and the snappy/balanced/gentle/default aliases) all use the same critically-damped curve (dampingRatio 1.0, stiffness 800).CubicAnimation — cubic-bezier easing used by the Dwindle path.AnimationDriver — owns the per-workspace viewport scroll motion only (gesture or spring).
 It is seeded from inside the commit path (reconcileViewportCommit re-seeds the spring from a committed ViewportState transition) and sampled per frame by NiriLayoutHandler.
-Per-window/column animations live in the Niri engine, not here.SwipeTracker — accumulates trackpad deltas over a 150ms window and projects an inertial throw target that a spring snaps to.AnimationClock — a monotonic accumulating clock over CACurrentMediaTime, held by the engines and WMController.MotionPolicy — a @MainActor @Observable single boolean (animationsEnabled) seeded from settings; it gates non-gesture scroll animations.
-It does not read the OS reduce-motion setting (that is consulted separately in UI views).The per-frame display link is owned by LayoutRefreshController (not by Animation/); see 3.9.
+Per-window/column animations live in the Niri engine, not here.SwipeTracker — accumulates trackpad deltas over a 150ms window and projects an inertial throw target that a spring snaps to.AnimationClock — a monotonic accumulating clock over CACurrentMediaTime, held by the engines and WMController.MotionPolicy — a @MainActor @Observable single boolean (animationsEnabled) seeded from settings; it gates OmniWM-authored animations.The per-frame display link is owned by LayoutRefreshController (not by Animation/); see 3.9.

 Directory: Sources/OmniWM/Core/Clipboard/